Darryl-Chamberlain-Jr/Chamberlain_Tenure_Packet/3_Scholarly_Activity/3_3_Research_Agenda/research_agenda.md

 4. Tag all sentences by term, year, course, and section.
 I shared these scripts and tips on managing large collections of data locally at a Lunch & Learn series **[3]**.

-As I led this data management, it made sense for me to also lead the group of 6 student researchers we had qualitatively coding these sentences.
+As I led the data management, it made sense for me to have led the group of 6 student researchers we had qualitatively coding these sentences.
 I also developed Excel sheets to analyze data in a flexible and generic way.
 We presented preliminary results at a national education conference **[2]** and turned the presentation into an accepted journal publication **[4]**.

 **AY 22-23**: After numerous attempts to improve the accuracy of PDF scrapes, I refined our data collection and management process by obtaining the discussion post data via Canvas API.
 Moreover, I wrote Python scripts to perform analysis on the ever-increasing data we collected.
 At submission of this packet, we have about 900,000 sentences from student discussions from 17 terms of MATH 111 and PHYS 102 (note: Excel regularly crashes when working with 100,000+ rows and thus data necessarily needed to be restructured for large-scale analysis).
 I continued to oversee the 6 student researchers as they qualtitatively analyzed approximately 200,000 sentences from discussions.